masoncfrancis/limitr/README.md

 #### Using Docker Compose

 **Note:** When running in Docker, Limitr cannot accurately get the client's IP address from the request.
-You will need to set the `IP_HEADER_KEY` environment variable to the header key that contains the client's IP address received from a reverse proxy, such as Nginx, HAProxy, cloudflared tunnels, etc.
+You will need to run the container behind a reverse proxy (such as Nginx, HAProxy, Cloudflare Tunnels, etc.) that can forward the client IP address in a header.
+You will then need to set the `IP_HEADER_KEY` environment variable to the header key that contains the client's IP address.
+Alternatively, you can run Limitr without Docker, or you can modify [docker-compose.yml](docker-compose.yml) to run both containers in host network mode (only available on Linux hosts), both of which will allow you to get the client's IP address directly from the request.
+If you choose one of these options, please make sure to secure your Redis server accordingly.

-See [Running Limitr Behind a Reverse Proxy](#running-limitr-behind-a-reverse-proxy).
-Alternatively, you can run Limitr without Docker to get the client's IP address from the request, or you can change [docker-compose.yml](docker-compose.yml) to run the containers in host network mode (not recommended for security reasons).
+**Note:** The current Docker Compose configuration is set up to receive the client IP address from a header passed by Cloudflare Tunnels.
+If you are not using Cloudflare Tunnels, you will need to modify the `docker-compose.yml` file to suit your needs according to the note above.

 First, clone this repository: